haroldmei/form-master/README.md

 ## Usage

-After installation, you can run Form-Master in two ways:
+After installation, you can run FormMaster in two ways:

 ### Command Line